Applied mathematics seminar

 - Date: 20 November 13:15- 14:30.
 Place: Vänern och vättern (Portalen).
 (Applied Mathematics Seminar) Error-correcting codes and applications (Stefan Karlsson and Klara Stokes from Högskolan i Skövde) In the transmission of information, errors occur.
 By coding the information before transmission using an error-correcting code, it is possible to correct such errors and to recover the sent information.
 Error-correcting codes are used in various applications like data storage, data transmission, data compression, and cryptography.
 This seminar is divided in two parts.
 The first part is an elementary introduction to linear error-correcting codes, with many simple examples.
 In the second part we will see examples of how error-correcting codes are used in some applications.
 SLIDES (PART 2)

-Date: TBA.
+Date: 31 May 2018.
 Place: Högskolan i Skövde.
 Portalen room P101.
-Title: TBA.
+Title: Rank reversal and TOPSIS method with fuzzy maximal similarity measure.
 Speaker: David Koloseni, University of of Dar es salaam, Tanzania.